• Menu

 • Organization

-• Mom Life
+• The Simple Life

-• Save Money
+• Simple Money

-• Recommendations
+• Shop

 Sharing is caring!

+A 30-day clothes decluttering challenge may be the answer if you are wondering how to declutter too many clothes, and you aren’t sure where to start.
 It’s time to declutter your closets and clothes with this monthly decluttering challenge!

 Make decluttering clothes less work

-Going through your own clothes can be a challenge that makes you want to give up before you even get started.
 I know.
 It happened to me several times when I first started decluttering, and I was dragging my feet for months on going through my clothes after a job change.

 Even more than my own clothes, I HATE working through my kids’ clothes.
-I have two girls, one year apart and one to sizes apart.
+I have two girls, one year apart and one to two sizes apart.

 Every season or growth spurt I have to lock myself in their room and go through the outgrown clothes, store them for the younger one, or figure out a way to consign or give away the ones the younger one has outgrown.